Table of Contents

 Refer to your home inventory

-When you applied for renters insurance, your insurer probably encouraged you to make a renters insurance home inventory, which should list the approximate value of your important belongings.
+When you applied for your renters insurance policy, your insurer probably encouraged you to make a renters insurance home inventory, which should list the approximate value of your important belongings.
 Refer to your inventory when you file your claim.

 Find the market price online